 While spring and autumn may be the best time to visit in terms of warm weather, Christmas and New Year's Eve in New York are popular travel times to explore the city when it's covered in snow and illuminated by a million lights.
 It can get very cold in the early months of the year, so if you fancy a winter break, it's probably best to do so in December.

 New York City is considered to be one of the most popular cities in the world and that's perhaps because many of its endless sights can be visited at almost any time of the year.
-Click here to see our list of what to do in winter in New York.

 New York City is just as majestic at night as it is during the day, the city’s bright lights will guide you through a variety of fun activities that will make use of every minute of your break.
 Depending on your taste, a night in New York can start any number of ways.